revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- An artifact is a file, usually a JAR that gets deployed to a Maven repository.
-A Maven build produces one or more artifacts, such as a compiled JAR and a `sources` JAR.
+- An artifact is a file, usually a JAR that gets deployed to a Maven repository.A Maven build produces one or more artifacts, such as a compiled JAR and a `sources` JAR.
-- Each artifact has a group ID, an artifact ID , and a version string.
-The three together uniquely identify the artifact.
-A project's dependencies are specified as artifacts.
+- Each artifact has a group ID, an artifact ID , and a version string.The three together uniquely identify the artifact.A project's dependencies are specified as artifacts.

 </blockquote>
 </details>

 ---

-10. What are the phases of a Maven build lifecycle?
+10.What are the phases of a Maven build lifecycle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)